Shady-web/VitalLog-App/README.md

 - Inference runs **on your CPU**, so the first response after a model loads can take several seconds to a minute — that's expected, not a freeze (a progress counter shows).
-- **Try it first:** on the **Documents** screen, upload the bundled sample lab image at `data/samples/sample-lab.png` to turn a photo into a plain-language explanation.
+- **Try it first:** on the **Documents** screen, upload the bundled sample lab image at `data/samples/sample-lab.png` or find a random lab test result in your gallery to turn a photo into a plain-language explanation.

 ### <a name="windows-note"></a>Windows note (important)